Working with PEP 582#

 - Add a

-.envfile inside of your project director with contents like the following:
+.envfile inside of your project directory with contents like the following:

 If the above still doesn't work, it's most likely because the environment variable is not properly loaded when the Notebook starts.
 There are two workarounds.